Soccer-Spain defeat England in final of record-breaking Women's World Cup | Sports-Games

 Soccer-Spain defeat England in final of record-breaking Women's World Cup

+The last Women's World Cup in France four years ago attracted more than 1.1 million fans to 52 matches with an average crowd of 21,756.
+Demand was weaker in New Zealand, whose team went out in the group stages.

-Spain defeated England 1-0 in the final of the Women's World Cup on Sunday, capping off a tournament that has broken attendance and TV records and raised hopes of a surge in interest for the women's game.
+Spain defeated England 1-0 in the Women's World Cup final on Sunday, capping off a tournament that has broken attendance and TV records and raised hopes of a surge in interest for the women's game.
 Co-hosted by Australia and New Zealand, the ninth edition of the global showpiece event was the first to be held in the southern hemisphere.

-Spain defeated England 1-0 in the final of the Women's World Cup on Sunday, capping off a tournament that has broken attendance and TV records and raised hopes of a surge in interest for the women's game.

-Matildas matches sold out months in advance, and organisers expect the average attendance to overtake 30,000 once all 64 matches are completed.
-The last Women's World Cup in France four years ago attracted more than 1.1. million fans to 52 matches with an average crowd of 21,756.
+Matildas matches sold out months in advance, and organisers expect the average attendance to exceed 30,000.
+The last Women's World Cup in France four years ago attracted more than 1.1 million fans to 52 matches with an average crowd of 21,756.

 Demand was weaker in New Zealand, whose team went out in the group stages.
 FIFA gave away thousands of tickets and some games attracted as few as 7,000 fans, although White Ferns matches broke records for a soccer crowd in the country.
 FUNDING GAP